 - Starting or stopping birth control pills can also cause migraines

 However, many migraine sufferers report that their migraines seem to occur without triggers.
-They may work hard to avoid migraine triggers, but continue to suffer them.
+They may work hard to avoid triggers, but continue to suffer them.
 TMJ might serve as an unknown trigger.

 Because migraines are still incompletely understood, there are no tests available to definitively diagnose migraines.
 Your doctor will typically diagnose a migraine by asking you about the characteristics of your headache, possible triggers, and whether anyone in your family has been diagnosed with migraines, since migraines tend to run in families.